megaport/terraform-provider-megaport/docs/guides/v2_upgrade.md

 2. Run `terraform plan`.
 Any reference to a removed attribute (in an output, local, or expression) fails validation with an `Unsupported attribute` error.
 Remove those references.

-3. If you use MCR prefix filter lists or MVE vendor configuration, follow the sections below.
+3. If you use MCR prefix filter lists, follow the section below.

 ## Removed read-only attributes